 OSHA compliance, however, is only the beginning.
 For instance, in companies with a unionized workforce, safety requirements are often part of worker contracts, and failure to protect workers can lead to litigation and compensatory damages.
 When a glaring safety issue exists, even if specific laws or regulations don’t cover it, it still exposes businesses to liability.
 If needed, companies should consider hiring consultants that can identify obstacles to workplace safety and provide remediation steps.

 Offer Occupational Safety and Health Training

 Hiring occupational safety and health experts to deliver training is a good start, but it’s also important to get the right training that offers the most benefits for company workers.
-The National Safety Council recommends starting with a job hazards analysis, which documents each step of on-the-job tasks and the potential safety issues arising from each task.
+One way to start is with a job hazard analysis, which documents each step of on-the-job tasks and the potential safety issues arising from each task.
 This analysis identifies the highest-risk activities, so businesses can identify immediate safety training priorities.

-Offering these opportunities provides a number of significant benefits to your company.
+Offering these opportunities provides multiple benefits to your company.
 Not only do you reduce the risk of a serious accident, but comprehensive, ongoing workplace safety training programs can:

 - Support a culture of safety.
 When safety is addressed on an ongoing basis – and not just in a single annual training session – it becomes ingrained in the company culture and part of the expectations for every employee.

 - Increase loyalty.
 When employees believe that you care about their well-being, they are more likely to be loyal and productive employees.